ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 # Activating, Adding to, and Deleting Environments

 - Environments can be activated using `source activate` or `conda/mamba activate`
-- `source` is [recomended on Savio](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/software/using-software/using-python-savio/) as using conda activate might require the use of `conda init` which can alter ther shell behavior due to odifiying .bashrc conda may now attempt to start a base environment when logging into the shell causing slowdowns.
+- `source` is [recomended on Savio](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/software/using-software/using-python-savio/) as using conda activate might require the use of `conda init` which can alter ther shell behavior due to modifiying `.bashrc` conda may now attempt to start a base environment when logging into the shell causing slowdowns.

 - If you do use conda init you can stop base environment setup with the following: